AdamAmusa/crytpo_workflow/README.md

 ### AI Assistant
 ![AI Assistant](image-11.png)

-Selecting the "i" icon will display a chatbot that specializes in conversational abilities with a vast array of knowledge on different subjects including cryptocurrencies.
+Selecting the "i" icon will display a chatbot that specialises in conversational abilities with a vast array of knowledge on different subjects including crypto-currencies.
 You can type in the input box then select "send" to forward the message to the chatbot and the bot will respond in seconds.
 This AI is powered by the [Gemini API](https://ai.google.dev/api/generate-content).
 To close the chatbox just press the i button again.

 ## Running the Application